Kazuhiro Furuhashi

 Kazuhiro Furuhashi (古橋 一浩, Furuhashi Kazuhiro) is a Japanese anime director and supervisor.
-He is amongst anime's most foremost directors, having directed and helmed the Rurouni Kenshin series (including the original television series, and its subsequent much-lauded OVA iterations), Zipang, GetBackers, Hunter × Hunter (1999 series), Mobile Suit Gundam Unicorn, Dororo, and most recently, Spy × Family.
+He is amongst anime's most foremost directors, having directed the Rurouni Kenshin series (including the original television series, and its subsequent original video animation iterations), Zipang, GetBackers, Hunter × Hunter, Mobile Suit Gundam Unicorn, Dororo, and most recently, Spy × Family.

 Early career and biography

 He began his career as an animator with the anime adaptation of Rumiko Takahashi's Urusei Yatsura and subsequently into episode direction and as a director with Studio Deen's anime adaptation of another Rumiko Takahashi work, Ranma ½.
 Furuhashi is particularly well known for realistic portrayals and first person views shown in his directorial and storyboard works and has obtained a good reputation as a director.
 Furuhashi has often collaborated and supervised numerous extensive and high-quality anime productions with animators Norio Matsumoto, Atsuko Nakajima and Hirofumi Suzuki.
 Over the years, he has worked in numerous productions with Studio Deen and began his directorial career with the studio.